 See 4.3.6 for a description of this threat.

-OPC UA PubSub uses PublishId, DataSetId, and can use Timestamps, network message numbers, sequence numbers for published messages.
-Messages can be signed and cannot be changed without detection therefore it would be very hard to replay a message that has all of the fields enabled.
+OPC UA PubSub uses PublisherIds, DataSetWriterIds, Timestamps, network message numbers and sequence numbers in published messages.
+When Messages are optionally signed they cannot be changed without detection, therefore it can be configured that replay of a message is not possible.
 It is worth noting that PubSub does allow the disabling of fields in a message.
-The disabling of the Timestamp, network message number and sequence number, would allow replay attacks.
-If a replay attack is of concern in a CSMS, then these field should be enabled.
+The disabling of the Timestamp, network message number and sequence number, could allow replay attacks.
+If a replay attack is of concern in a CSMS, then these fields need to be enabled.

 See 4.3.7 for a description of this threat.